denten-books/plain-text/main.md

 text is an "ordered hierarchy of content objects" [^@derose].
 Goodman and Genette.

-As a literary scholar, I am obviously interested in excavating the textual roots of modern computing.
-An aspect Media do not determine our situation.[^ln11-kittler]  Private and public interests instead control the media.
-Media is governed by legal and technological regimes of our own making.
-Typesetting sweatshops.
-Controlling distribution.
-Controlling the interpretation.
-Controlling the distribution.

 End with kindle.
 Control of remote devices.
 Control visible or not.